-We’ve gone through some cost-effective ways to advertise your business and we’ve also gone through some ways to improve your business blog…now it’s time to dive into how these methods tie into your overall strategy to boost your local web traffic.
+We’ve gone through some cost-effective ways to advertise your business and we’ve also gone through some ways to improve your business blog…now it’s time to dive into how these methods tie your overall strategy to boost your local web traffic.

 There are 3 different strategies to consider when you’re figuring out where exactly your web traffic is coming from.
 These 3 strategies include: